Hatice Sultan (daughter of Mehmed IV): Marriages

-Hatice Sultan married in 1675 to Kuloğlu Musahip Mustafa Pasha, who was the Admiral of the Fleet.
-She had fifteen years.
+Hatice Sultan married in 1675 to Kuloğlu Musahip Mustafa Pasha, the Admiral of the Fleet, when she was fifteen years old.
 Years earlier, Musahip had been offered Bican Sultan, one of Ibrahim I's daughters, as wife, but he refused her.
 The engagement took place on 21 June 1675.
 On 30 June 1675, the wedding took place and on the same day her brothers Mustafa and Ahmed were circumcised.
 A complete 20-day wedding celebration took place in Edirne on the account of her wedding.
-The dowry that Mehmed gave for her wedding was amazed by the travellers in Edirne at the time.
+The dowry that Mehmed gave for her wedding amazed the travellers in Edirne at the time.
 The dowry of Hatice Sultan was carried by eighty-six mules, and the mules were covered with robe fabrics.
-There were also many carpets, rugs, beds and table cloths.
+There were also many carpets, rugs, beds and tablecloths.
 Apart from decorated porcelain candle holders and gold candlesticks, pearl boots, shoes, slippers and horseshoes, bracelets decorated with precious stones, choker necklaces, earrings, small size binoculars decorated with jewels, stools covered with pearls and jewellery were the most eye-catching dowry.
-In addition to these, seven chests of sugar chests, eight sugar proxies and two garden models made of sugar were placed in the procession.
-The wedding held in Edirne, theater-like entertainment was organized and banquets were held.
+In addition to these, seven sugar chests, eight sugar proxies and two garden models made of sugar were placed in the procession.
+The wedding was held in Edirne, theater-like entertainment was organized and banquets were held.
 The princess was transferred to her palace on 4 July 1675.
 The couple had five sons together.

-After the death of Musahip Mustafa Pasha in October 1686, she was widowed by his death.
-Following the death of her husband, her sons were enrolled in the Enderun School by their grandfather Mehmed, however they died at a young age.
-Her father decided to marry her to Yeğen Osman Pasha, the marriage could only be held if Osman Pasha destroyed the thug in Anatolia.
-Unfortunately, the next year Mehmed was deposed from the throne and the marriage could not take place.
+Musahip Mustafa Pasha died in October 1686.
+Following the death of her husband, her sons were enrolled in the Enderun School by their grandfather Mehmed; however, they died at a young age.
+Her father decided to marry her to Yeğen Osman Pasha; the marriage could only be held if Osman Pasha destroyed the thug in Anatolia.
+Unfortunately, the next year, Mehmed was deposed from the throne, and the marriage could not take place.

-In 1691, her uncle Suleiman II arranged her marriage to his close-friend Moralı Hasan Pasha, he was the governor of Egypt.
+In 1691, her uncle Suleiman II arranged her marriage to his close-friend Moralı Hasan Pasha, who served as a Grand Vizier and the Governor of Egypt twice.
 The wedding took place on 13 March 1691.
 They were given the Sinan Pasha Palace as their residence.
 They had a daughter.
 When her brother Mustafa became the sultan, he executed Grand Vizier Sürmeli Ali Pasha, and later appointed Elmas Mehmed Pasha as the grand vizier, Hatice gifted a sable fur coat to the new grand vizier.

 Hasan Pasha was exiled to Izmit in 1704.
 Hatice Sultan decided to go with Hasan Pasha to Izmit.
-She asked her brother, the new Sultan Ahmed III for the permission to go with her husband.
-He approved her permission.
+She asked her brother, the new Sultan Ahmed III for permission to go with her husband.
+He approved of her departure.
 She lived there for three years.
-In 1707, Hasan Pasha was pardoned and was sent to Egypt whereas Hatice returned to Istanbul, he was appointed as the governors of Egypt, Tripoli and Kütahya.
-After the death of Hasan Pasha in December 1713 in Şanlıurfa, she was widowed again by his death.
-She never married again and maintained a level of influence on her brother Ahmed III.
+In 1707, Hasan Pasha was pardoned and sent to Egypt as the governor of Egypt, Tripoli and Kütahya, whereas Hatice returned to Istanbul.
+After the death of Hasan Pasha in December 1713 in Şanlıurfa, Hatice never married again and maintained a level of influence on her brother Ahmed III.